openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/posix/posix_package_api/posix_package_constants_vars.md

 public const AT_FDCWD: Int32
 ```

-Function: Represents a special file descriptor constant for relative path operations in the filesystem, used to specify the starting point for resolving relative paths when using `*at()` series system calls.
+Function: Represents a special file descriptor constant for relative path operations in the file system, used to specify the starting point for resolving relative paths when using the `*at()` series of system calls.
 Primarily used in functions like `fchmodat`, `fchownat`, `linkat`, `renameat`, `symlinkat`, `unlinkat`, belonging to the function parameter `fd`.
-Values across different systems:
+Values across different systems are:

 - macOS: -0x2
 - Others: -0x64